 The YSI Professional 30 instrument (Pro30) is warranted for three (3) years from date of purchase by the end user against defects in materials and workmanship, exclusive of batteries and any damage caused by defective batteries.
-Pro30 cable/probe assemblies are warranted for two (2) years from date of purchase by the end user against defects in material and workmanship.
+Pro30 cable/ probe assemblies are warranted for two (2) years from date of purchase by the end user against defects in material and workmanship.
+Pro30 instruments & cables are warranted for 90 days from date of purchase by the end user against defects in material and workmanship.
 Pro30 instruments & cables are warranted for 90 days from date of purchase by the end user against defects in material and workmanship when purchased by rental agencies for rental purposes.
 Within the warranty period, YSI will repair or replace, at its sole discretion, free of charge, any product that YSI determines to be covered by this warranty.